wsqwsq/structpe/README.md

 ---
 ## Forking & Pull Requests
-Contributions to **Struct-Bench** are welcome!
+Adding new datasets to **Struct-Bench** are welcome!
 To propose a change or new feature, follow these steps:
 1. **Fork the Repo on GitHub**
    - Visit the [structpe GitHub page](https://github.com/yourusername/structpe), click “Fork”, and choose your GitHub account.